-Vic Biorseth, http://www.CatholicAmericanThinker.com
+Vic Biorseth, https://www.catholicamericanthinker.com

 Whenever your mouse passes over or pauses on the sarcastic-editorial abbreviation MPAV16 , anywhere in the Catholic American Thinker website, the words Marxist Principles And Values should appear in a little pop-up text window, so you don't need to actually click on it every time just to see what it means.
 Just put your mouse on it without clicking, and look at your little text box.
 (Use your browser's Back button to return.)

 Real Marxists are devoid of Principles, as all the world recognizes the term Principles.
 Still, until perfect worldly utopia is achieved, Marxists must appear to be men of principle for purely political reasons.
 Perfect worldly utopia is, of course, a politically convenient straw target; the real goal of Marxism is and always was absolute dictatorship.
 Believe it or not, most Marxist ideologues still don’t even know that.
 The whole, sole aim of Marxism is the seizure of all economic and political power by any means necessary.

 The first Marxist principle is, of course, The Ends Justify The Means.
 In the effort of achieving the ultimate End, Marxists adopt the second Marxist principle, which says that You Can’t Make An Omelet Without Breaking Some Eggs.
 Achieving ultimate economic, political and social power is not necessarily a pretty process, and if people must die in the process, then so be it.
 When all else fails, and trickery and treachery alone do not provide the ultimate End, then all good Marxists need to be ready to say Shut Up And Get On The Cattle Car to the last hold-outs and resistors of the process.
 Like I said, achieving societal perfection is not a pretty process, and real Marxists need to be fully prepared to do whatever nasty things are deemed necessary to achieve that final End.

 The ends justify the means.